The other day I got an email from Josephine and she asked:

 So, total cholesterol is just ONE factor for having “healthy lipid” levels.

 And again, you don’t want it too low, which is why drugs just make this situation much worse.
 They are too powerful and just shut down everything.

-Additionally, the other 4 factors I mentioned, when combined with healthy cholesterol levels, DRAMATICALLY reduce your risk for a heart attack or stroke — and THAT’S the secret!
+Additionally, the other 4 factors I mentioned when combined with healthy cholesterol levels, DRAMATICALLY reduce your risk for heart problems — and THAT’S the secret!